clojurewerkz/neocons.docs/articles/populating.md

 ### Node properties

-Nodes properties are passed to the `clojurewerkz.neocons.rest.nodes/create` function when a ndoe is created.
+Nodes properties are passed to the `clojurewerkz.neocons.rest.nodes/create` function when a node is created.
 In the following example, a node is created with two properties, `:url` and `:domain`: